mediadesignpractices/othermill/eagle-othermill.md

 ![](pot_bridge.png)

 In this case the material was not cleared away because I had not added the `1/64" endmill` into the `Tools to Use` window.
-After correcting my omission, the copper in the area above gets cleared away:
+After correcting my omission, the copper between each solder pad on my potentiometer is removed:

 ![](fixed_bridge.png)